ArnaudLoos/HomeAssistant-Presentation/README.md

 ## [Installation](https://home-assistant.io/docs/installation/)

-Installation of Home Assistant on a Raspberry Pi is accomplished by flashing the Micro SD card with a downloaded image.
+Installation of Home Assistant on a Raspberry Pi is accomplished by flashing the micro SD card with a downloaded image.

 After initial boot an installer will download the latest HA build and run in the background.
 It takes around 15 minutes to complete, and afterwards the Home Assistant interface will be available at ```http://<RasPI IP>:8123```.